rust-lang/rfcs/text/0000-partial_types.md

 }
 ```

+### Partial parameters on implementations

-Implementation parameters are mostly same:
+Implementation parameters are mostly same, but we use Self as "outer Self" type:
 ```rust
 // case (D8)
 impl Point {